biril/backbone-faux-server/README.md

 `<model-URL, sync-method> → handler`

-For example, to handle the creation of a Book you'd have to map the pair `<"library-app/books", "POST">` to a handler, like so:
+For example, to handle the creation of a Book you'd have define a route that maps the pair `<"library-app/books", "POST">` to a handler, like so:

 ```javascript
 backboneFauxServer.addRoute("createBook", "library-app/books", "POST", function (context) {